watsonrp/SysOps/chef/README.md

    bootstrap.sh could not be downloaded from s3 the error will appear here
  - /var/log/bootstrap.log ---> This script will install the chef-client ,create folders  , install AWS CLI...
  - /var/log/solorun.log ---> This logs means that chef-solo has executed , used to troubleshoot cookbook installation issues

+ Tip: When deploying the CFN Template DISABLE ROLLBACK this will enable you to login to the admin instance and investigate if needed

 Author
 ======

 Kobi Biton:  kobibito@amazon.lu

+Do not hesitate to contact me for feedback / questions